ajmacdo/burger/README.md

 page w/ input field and submit button

-user types some kind of burger into the input field user hits submit button
+user types some kind of burger into the input field (.val.trim ) user hits submit button

+'put' will change devour from false to true

 what was typed is saved in mysql db it is also displayed on screen next to input field